Overview

 Milk allergy is an atypical immune system response to milk and products containing milk.
 It's one of the most common food allergies in children.
 Cow's milk is the usual cause of milk allergy, but milk from sheep, goats, buffalo and other mammals also can cause a reaction.

-An allergic reaction usually occurs soon after you or your child consumes milk.
-Signs and symptoms of milk allergy range from mild to severe and can include wheezing, vomiting, hives and digestive problems.
-Milk allergy can also cause anaphylaxis — a severe, life-threatening reaction.
+An allergic reaction usually happens soon after you or your child consumes milk.
+Symptoms of milk allergy range from mild to severe and can include wheezing, vomiting, hives and digestive problems.
+Milk allergy also can cause anaphylaxis, a severe, life-threatening reaction.

 Avoiding milk and milk products is the primary treatment for milk allergy.
 Fortunately, most children outgrow milk allergy.
 Those who don't outgrow it may need to continue to avoid milk products.